Skip to Content

 How the Model Works

-Current astronomical models treat these phenomena as separate:
+Current astronomical models treat these phenomena separately:

 PhenomenonStandard Explanation

-Axial precession (~25,772 years)Gravitational torque from Sun and Moon
+Axial precession (~26k years)Gravitational torque from Sun and Moon

-Obliquity variation (22°-24.5°)Planetary gravitational perturbations
+Obliquity variation (~22.1° to ~24.5°)Planetary gravitational perturbations

-Eccentricity cycles (~100k/400k years)Jupiter-Saturn resonance
+Eccentricity cycles (~100k/400k years)Planetary perturbations

 Day/year length changesTidal friction, core-mantle coupling

-These explanations are independent and don’t connect to each other.
+Standard theory treats these as four separate phenomena with different physical causes.
 The Holistic Universe Model proposes they’re all manifestations of two underlying motions.

 The Core Idea